Hungarian Recipe: Krumpli Gombóc / Potato Dumpling

 - When dumplings float, cut one with a knife to test if it is cooked through.
-The dumpling should be firm in the center, with no extra liquid dripping out.
+The dumpling should be firm in the center, with no liquid dripping out.

-- Place finished dumplings into a bowl of cold water to shock the cooking process and to wash off the excess starch from the exterior of the dumplings.
+- Place finished dumplings into a bowl of cold water to shock the cooking process and to wash off excess starch from the exterior of the dumplings.